misterteri/Shopping-Cart/README.md

   - `npm start`

 - differences between `npm` and `npx`(2):

   - `npm` is a package manager
   - `npx` is a package runner

+- when importing css component in one component, it will be applicable to all the components inside of it

 # What needs to be done to improve this project